-Parents need to know that this 1970s sitcom set in the garage of a New York City taxi company has a pretty gritty feel, and some of the subject matter can be inappropriate for younger viewers.
+Parents need to know that Taxi is a 1970s sitcom set in the garage of a New York City taxi company that has a pretty gritty feel.
+Some of the subject matter can be inappropriate for younger viewers.
 There's trash talking, some sexual innuendo, and references to cigarette, alcohol, and drug use.
 The show's humor was cutting edge when it originally aired; some of that edge will seem dated to today's audiences.
 But the characters have warm relationships with each other, their dialogue is witty, and the show ultimately celebrates the value of friendship and loyalty.

 What's the story?

 Set primarily in the garage of a New York City cab company, TAXI is filled with an oddball mix of characters.
 There's the obnoxious boss, Louie (Danny DeVito), and the wise veteran cab driver, Alex (Judd Hirsch).
 The other cabbies have dreams of making it in another profession: Bobby (Jeff Conaway) is an actor, Elaine (Marilu Henner) is a receptionist at a swanky art gallery, Tony (Tony Danza) is a struggling boxer, and John (Randall Carver) is a naive newcomer to the city.
 And then there are the series' two breakout characters: Latka Gravas, the Eastern European mechanic (played by the Andy Kaufman, who invented Latka's gibberish language) and Reverend Jim Ignatowski (Christopher Lloyd), an addled but surprisingly prescient burnout-turned-cabbie.
 Each of them goes through ups and downs as they chase their dreams, often leading to unexpected and funny predicaments.
 In the end, the characters lean on one another for help getting through life's challenges.